TOP 9 BEST JUMPER CABLE REVIEWS in 2019

 The ends of the clamps haven’t any teeth

 Is the above product still too big and clunky for your tastes?
 Try these cables on for size.
 With four-gauge clamps, you’ll still have a very tough time trying to find a job too large for them.
-What’s interesting about these cables is that, relative to the size of their clamps, the cables themselves are still quite long in length.
-I particularly like viewing this feature, since it removes a huge amount of clunkiness from the product without sacrificing too much in the way of practicality or compatibility.
+What’s interesting about these cables is that, relative to the size of their clamps, the wires themselves are still quite long in length.
+I particularly like viewing this feature, since it removes a considerable amount of clunkiness from the product without sacrificing too much in the way of practicality or compatibility.

 The PVC insulation is heavy-duty and will keep these cables straight and working in even the most extreme temperatures.